 Lolly Jar Circus is the social circus centre of South Australia

 ”Social circus is an innovative social intervention approach based on the circus arts.
-It targets various at-risk groups living in precarious personal and social situations… In this approach, the primary goal is not to learn the circus arts, but rather to assist with participants’ personal and social development by nurturing their self-esteem and trust in others, as well as by helping them to acquire social skills, become active citizens, express their creativity and realize their potential.
-Social circus is a powerful catalyst for creating social change because it helps marginalized individuals assume their place within a community and enrich that community with their talents.”
+It targets various at-risk groups living in precarious personal and social situations… the primary goal is not to learn the circus arts, but rather to assist with participants’ personal and social development by nurturing their self-esteem and trust in others, as well as by helping them to acquire social skills, become active citizens, express their creativity and realise their potential.”

 (Cirque du Soleil)

 Lolly Jar Circus uses social circus to create social change by helping marginalised youth find their place within their community.
 That community then becomes enriched by their new-found skills and confidence.

 Every class is unique and full of joy